×

 Once users get used to accessing data through the Starburst interface, they no longer worry about where that data lives.
 Architecture becomes transparent.
 Engineers can migrate data from Hadoop to a data lakehouse without impacting the day-to-day business.
 Once the migration is complete, the data team switches connectors behind the scenes.

-How Starburst helps with Hadoop modernization
+How Starburst helps with Apache Hadoop modernization

 Starburst gives companies the optionality they never had with proprietary analytics platforms.
 While pairing Trino and Iceberg provides the most robust, performant alternative to Hadoop, companies can use Starburst to migrate to any modern data platform.